in

 Giving your children an edge

-You give them the opportunity for their life to be an adventure, connected to the present, instead of an abstract checklist waiting to be completed.
+Offer them the opportunity to view life as an adventure, one intimately connected to the present moment, rather than merely a checklist of abstract tasks waiting to be completed.

 How about leaving an heritage ?